Repetition is the mother of skill. This little gem is as old as the hill's and it’s still kicking around. Why? Because it’s true.

 I apply this theory to any new skill that comes into my life.
 I’m learning to play golf now down at the local club.
 I will be blogging on golf with my injured brain in a couple of weeks, showing you how I’m trying to acquire this skill that I once had… back to repetition.
 Before my accident, I was ok at golf but not quite on the pro tour.
 I enjoyed having a slog with my mates every two or three weeks but I never saw myself getting any better.
 Repetition.

-This was because the amount of repetition I did was not enough to build a strong connection.
+This was because of the amount of repetition I did was not enough to build a strong connection.
 Don’t get me wrong, I wasn’t bad and I was getting better, but not at a rapid rate and this was to do with my repetition rate.
 It’s not only movements that I use repetition for.
 It applies to basically anything new that comes into my life.
 Repetition.

-We can use repetition to learn names, words to songs, directions to our new job, directions at our new job, directions from your boss at our new job, and just about anything else you want to learn.
+We can use repetition to learn names, words to song, directions to our new job, directions at our new job, directions from your boss at our new job, and just about anything else you want to learn.
 It all comes down to how badly you want to learn this new information?
 Repetition.

 So, next time you’re in the process of learning a new talent, name, or whatever you want, use repetition because you know what they say, repetition is the mother of all skill.
 I bet you can’t get that bloody word out of your head now.
 Repetition.